 Follow a few simple steps to make sure that you can vote in the 2018 U.S. elections:

-You can complete the FPCA online at FVAP.gov http://www.fvap.gov/.
+You can complete the FPCA online at www.FVAP.gov.
 The online voting assistant will ask you questions specific to your state.
 We encourage you to ask your local election officials to deliver your blank ballots to you electronically (by email, internet download, or fax, depending on your state).
 Include your email address on your FPCA to take advantage of the electronic ballot delivery option.
 Return the FPCA per the instructions on the website.
-FVAP.gov will tell you if your state allows the FPCA http://www.fvap.gov/citizen-voter/registration-ballots to be returned electronically or if you must submit a paper copy with original signature.
+FVAP.gov will tell you if your state allows the FPCA to be returned electronically or if you must submit a paper copy with original signature.
 If you must return a paper version, please see below for mailing options.

-Learn more at the Federal Voting Assistance Program’s (FVAP) website, FVAP.gov http://www.fvap.gov/.
-If you have any questions about registering to vote overseas, please contact Casablanca’s Voting Assistance Officer at 0522-64-20-99, or at VOTECasablanca@state.govmailto:VOTECasablanca@state.gov .
+Learn more at the Federal Voting Assistance Program’s (FVAP) website, FVAP.gov.
+If you have any questions about registering to vote overseas, please contact Morocco’s Voting Assistance Officer at Votecasablanca@state.gov .